eteppo/eteppo/content/post/probabilistic-programming/index.md

 ## Factor analysis

+Let's say you have a theory that the five variables that you have in your dataset could be actually thought to be a manifestation of two latent variables.
+For example, dozen or so symptoms could be a manifestation of concepts called _depression_ and _anxiety disorder_.
+We can model this simply with a multivariate distribution over the observed variables and latent variables, weights, and some error in the inputs.

-Factor analysis is one of the popular methods to represent many variables with a smaller set of variables (dimension reduction).
-It's also just a simple probabilistic program.
+This roughly corresponds to the so-called _factor analysis_ that is one of the popular methods to represent many variables with a smaller set of variables (dimension reduction).

 This time we use R and greta but the basic components are pretty much the same.